 Premium Seating - Polar Patios

 4 Premium spaces are available for rental daily.
 This includes an attendant, private lockers, all day drink mugs, cooler with bottled water, comfortable lounge furniture, tables and rental towels.
 The Premium spaces accommodate up to 6 guests.
-You will need to go to the Shade Shack location to inquire about the availability of the Polar Patios.
-Advance reservations are currently not available but are expected to be offered through 407-WDW-PLAY in late summer.
+You will need to go to the Beach Haus location to inquire about the availability of the Polar Patios.
+Advance reservations are currently not available but are expected to be offered through (407) WDW-PLAY in late summer.
 My advice is to get to the park early and find a good spot for free!!
 Price varies by the season and can change at any time without notice: Off season - $225 plus tax; Peak season - $340 plus tax.
 Prices are for the full day and do not include park admission.

 Premium Beach Chair Space - Lodge Picnic Umbrellas

 This includes 2 lounge chairs, umbrella, cocktail table and 2 towels.
 Limit is up to four people; if more, a second reservation is needed.
-Reserve in advance by calling 407-WDW-PLAY.
+Reserve in advance by calling (407) WDW-PLAY.
 Cancellation without penalty must be no later than 9:00 am the day prior to reservation.
 These are available on a same day basis if there are any locations left (check at Shade Shack).
 Cost is $40 plus tax during off season and $60 during peak season; this must be paid at time of reservation.

 Get a locker!
 You wouldn’t believe how much money ends up at the bottom of the pools every day.
 If you are a going to carry money around in your bathing suit, then you need to keep it in a water wallet or in a ziplock bag, something that will float.
 There is no way to claim a single 5 dollar bill at Guest Relations.
 When I was coordinating, we had to swim the catch pools (the pools at the bottom of the slides) whenever someone would lose something.
 Do you know how hard it is to a find a single prescription glass lens in the catch pool of Runoff Rapids, or a diamond earring in the wave pool?
 Things will fall off and things will fall out of your pocket, so put what you want in a locker.
-A small locker is $13 and a large is $15, but you get $5 back when you return the key, if you don't lose that too.
+They're available to rent for $15/day.

 It is Disney, but crimes do happen.
 If you leave your bag in your spot while you go slide or swim, then try to tie it to one of your chairs, or bring a lock and lock it to a chair.
 It is a lot harder to steal a bag if there is a chair attached to it.